fenok/react-router-typesafe-routes/README.md

 import { useParams, useLocation, useRouteMatch } from "react-router";

 const Component = () => {
-    // Parse all params
+    // Parse all param
     // 'path' is typed as { id: string } | undefined
     // 'path' is undefined if we are not on expected route
     // 'query' is typed as { search?: AnyParsedValue }, where AnyParsedValue is anything that can come from query-string
     // 'hash' is typed as unknown since we didn't specify it for that route const { path, query, hash } = routes.PRODUCT.parse(useRouteMatch(), useLocation());

-    // Parse all params, slightly less reliable const paramsResult = routes.PRODUCT.parse(useParams(), useLocation());
+    // Parse all param, slightly less reliable const paramsResult = routes.PRODUCT.parse(useParams(), useLocation());

     // Parse only path